 DIENDER, SIMONE will write a dissertation on “The Private Citizen: Expert Power and the Obligations of Work, Prayer, and Parenthood, 1923-1970.”
 Her research and teaching interests include 20th-century American history, especially intellectual history, and women’s and gender studies.

-FLANAGAN, DREW studies 20th century French and German history, transnational and borderlands history, war and society studies, memory studies, and political anthropology.
-His dissertation-in-progress is entitled “Radiance on the Rhine: The French in Occupied Germany, 1945-1955.”
-Drew's research has received funding from the National Endowment for the Humanities and the Center for German and European Studies at Brandeis.
-He is currently a visiting researcher at the Institut d'histoire du temps présent in Paris, France. https://brandeis.academia.edu/DrewFlanagan
+FLANAGAN, DREW studies modern French and German history, transnational and borderlands history, war and society studies, memory studies, and political anthropology.
+His dissertation-in-progress is “Radiance on the Rhine: The French in Occupied German, 1945-1955.”

 FRENCH, APRIL specializes in Russian history, including the history of Russian Christianity and Soviet Jewry.

 GUDEFIN, GERALDINE studies modern American and European history, modern Jewish history, and world history.

 HANNIGAN, JOHN studies the American Revolution, the early modern Atlantic world, the history of American slavery, and the comparative histories of war and society.
 His dissertation-in-progress is “‘To Be Faithful, Good Soldiers’: Slavery, War, and Emancipation in Revolutionary Massachusetts.”
 He was named a Mellon-Sawyer Predoctoral Fellow, joining the university’s 2013-14 faculty/ graduate seminar, “Rethinking the Age of Revolution.”